goobert/TF2-Vaccinator-fast-resistance-switch-alternative/README.md

 - `right ctrl` - Enables or Disables the Script

 This script assumes you have the default binds of `r` to `+reload` and `mouse2` to `+attack2`.
 If not, edit the script or your in-game binds to fit.

+You will also always need to have bullet resistance (or whichever default resistance you'd like) chosen.
+If it is not, use `r` to manually switch to it.

 ## Tutorial